 I didn’t exactly love knitting it, since it was so fiddly and tiny, but it went so fast that I could handle it.
 Roar!!

 I decided to try to knit my own joyful little bear.
 I used the Ruby Bear pattern from Ravelry.

 I cast on with some camel Bernat satin, since I had plenty in my stash and it’s soft and washable.
 The pattern calls for knitting each piece flat but I hate seaming so I decided to knit it all in the round, except the ears.
 I knit the body first and couldn’t believe how fast it grew.
 I also couldn’t help but giggle at his little bum.

 I didn’t have much knitting time but I got all the pieces knitted in a few days.
 Today I sat down with my polyfill and got busy stuffing and assembling.
 I left the ends of the arms and legs open until they were stuffed, then cinched them closed.

 The next step was the hardest part for me.
 I’m not the best at sewing pieces together but if you don’t look closely at the seams, I think he looks okay.
-The embroidered face was a new skill for me too, and again, I’m grateful for the Mad Man because he has instructional videos on YouTube.
-I just wish I’d found the assembly videos earlier!
-Check them out here.
+The embroidered face was a new skill for me too.

 I found a little red ribbon that looks perfect tied in a bow around his neck.
-And in honor of Gregory Patrick, the Mad Man Knitter who inspired me to knit a bear, I’ve named him Patrick.
 I really enjoyed making him, more than I thought I would.
 He’s sitting next to my computer now, and he makes me smile.